Contents

 In the attic of a flat in 1997, a bag belonging to Schindler was unearthed, including historic photographs and documents.
 Workers searching through boxes of items collected by author Thomas Keneally uncovered a carbon duplicate of one version of the list at the State Library of New South Wales in early April 2009.
 In August 2013, an online auction offered a one-page document signed by Schindler on August 22, 1944.

-Frequently Asked Questions About Oskar Schindler
+Frequently asked questions about Oskar Schindler

-A. Oskar Schindler was a German industrialist and member of the Nazi Party who is credited with saving the lives of 1,200 Jews during World War II.
+Oskar Schindler was a German industrialist and member of the Nazi Party who is credited with saving the lives of 1,200 Jews during World War II.

-Q. What is Schindler’s Factory?
+What is Schindler’s Factory?

-A. Schindler’s Factory is an enamelware and later ammunition factory that Oskar Schindler used as a cover-up to shelter over a thousand Jews from the Nazi regime.
+Schindler’s Factory is an enamelware and later ammunition factory that Oskar Schindler used as a cover-up to shelter over a thousand Jews from the Nazi regime.

-Q. Is the film Schindler’s List based on Oskar Schindler’s life?
+Is the film Schindler’s List based on Oskar Schindler’s life?

-A. The movie Schindler’s List is based on Thomas Keneally’s novel Schindler’s Ark accounting Oskar Schindler’s life.
+The movie Schindler’s List is based on Thomas Keneally’s novel Schindler’s Ark accounting Oskar Schindler’s life.

-Q. What did Oskar Schindler do?
+What did Oskar Schindler do?

-A. During the Holocaust, Oskar Schindler, a German industrialist and member of the Nazi Party, is credited with saving the lives of 1,200 Jews by employing them in his enamelware and ammunition enterprises in occupied Poland and the Protectorate of Bohemia and Moravia.
+During the Holocaust, Oskar Schindler, a German industrialist and member of the Nazi Party, is credited with saving the lives of 1,200 Jews by employing them in his enamelware and ammunition enterprises in occupied Poland and the Protectorate of Bohemia and Moravia.

-Q. How did Oskar Schindler die?
+How did Oskar Schindler die?

-A. Oskar Schindler died of liver failure on October 9, 1974.
+Oskar Schindler died of liver failure on October 9, 1974.
 He is the sole member of the Nazi Party who has been buried on Jerusalem's Mount Zion.

-Q. Can I visit Oskar Schindler’s factory?
+Can I visit Oskar Schindler’s factory?

-A. Yes, you can visit Oskar Schindler’s factory.
+Yes, you can visit Oskar Schindler’s factory.

-Q. What happened to Oscar Schindler after the war?
+What happened to Oscar Schindler after the war?

-A. After the war, Oskar Schindler had to leave Germany for Switzerland to avoid being captured by the Red Army.
+After the war, Oskar Schindler had to leave Germany for Switzerland to avoid being captured by the Red Army.
 He then claimed reimbursement for his wartime expenditure.
 Later on, he emigrated to Argentina and started several businesses, all of which failed.
 He filed for bankruptcy in 1963.

-Q. Is Schindler’s List a true story?
+Is Schindler’s List a true story?

-A. Yes, Schindler’s List is based on the true story of Oskar Schindler.
+Yes, Schindler’s List is based on the true story of Oskar Schindler.

-Q. Where is Oskar Schindler's grave?
+Where is Oskar Schindler's grave?

-A. Oskar Schindler’s grave is at Mount Zion Roman Catholic Franciscan Cemetery in Jerusalem.
+Oskar Schindler’s grave is at Mount Zion Roman Catholic Franciscan Cemetery in Jerusalem.